 Disney's Blizzard Beach - Where in Florida can you see snow everywhere but the only ice is in the soft drinks?
 At Blizzard Beach, of course!

 Disney's Typhoon Lagoon - Modern-day Swiss Family Robinsons immerse themselves in a day of adventure in a water playground that looks like it was left behind by a great storm.

 DisneyQuest - Cutting-edge virtual reality technology and classic Disney imagination await guests when they step inside DisneyQuest, a five-story, indoor interactive theme park.

-Disney Springs (formerly Downtown Disney) - Unique shopping and dining combined with great entertainment opportunities make this a wonderful place to spend the day.
+Disney Springs - Unique shopping and dining combined with great entertainment opportunities makes this a wonderful place to spend the day.

 The Overseas Highway - Take your time on this scenic drive and pull over at the overlooks for an amazing day.

 Sunset Celebration - Florida's sunsets are spectacular, and people in Key West think that is reason enough to celebrate!